 Bulging discs are most commonly found in the lumbar area of the spine.
 This is ultimately due to the amount of weight and stress placed on this area of the spine over time.
 Not all bulging discs cause pain, but many are accompanied with symptoms and can be debilitating over a long period of time.
 These include:

-- Localized pain at the site of the nerve compression
+- Some patients experience severe pain at the location of the nerve impingement or compression.

 - Another common symptom includes radiating pain down the legs or arms, dependent on the location of the bulging disc.

 - Other patients experience numbness, tingling and pain interchangeably.

 Conservative treatments have generally been proven effective in the treatment of symptoms associated with bulging discs.
 However, if after exhausting all conservative methods you are still experiencing pain, contact Laser Spine Institute.
 Laser Spine Institute specializes in effective minimally invasive procedures to treat a number of spinal conditions.
 Call today to speak with a Spine Care Consultant and to receive a free review of your MRI or CT scan.